A Parent’s Guide to Sensory Toys for Kids with Sensory Processing Differences

 - Calming visual displays

-Interactive Play Options for Special Needs Children
+Interactive Play Options

-- Simon (combining lights, sounds, and touch)
+- Simon (lights, sounds, and touch)

 - Bop It